Giovanni Battista Ceirano: Career

-At the end of 1898 the company Ceirano GB & C was founded with the intention to build cars.
+At the end of 1898, the company Ceirano GB & C was founded with the intention of building cars.
 Among the workers was Vincenzo Lancia, who founded Lancia.
 The first car was designed by Aristide Faccioli.
-It was equipped with a small twin engine (663 cc) and a two speed gearbox.
+It was equipped with a small twin engine (663 cc) and a two-speed gearbox.
 This car was also named Welleyes and presented to the public in mid-1899.

-Due to the success of this car a small-series production was planned.
+Due to the success of this car, a small-series production was planned.
 This was impossible to implement in the cramped spaces of Ceirano GB & C..
-For this reason, Ceirano contacted members of the aristocracy and finance Turin in order to form a company that can build a factory.
-The preliminary agreement was reached on July 1, 1899, signed by the group of aristocrats.
-On July 11, 1899 Fabbrica Italiana Automobili Torino - F.I.A.T. was officially founded and the 'Welleyes' was launched as the F.I.A.T.
+For this reason, Ceirano contacted members of the aristocracy and finance in Turin in order to form a company that could build a factory.
+The preliminary agreement was reached on 1 July 1899, signed by a group of aristocrats.
+On 11 July 1899, Fabbrica Italiana Automobili Torino - F.I.A.T. was officially founded and the 'Welleyes' was launched as the F.I.A.T.
 4hp.

-When F.I.A.T. acquired "Ceirano GB & C." Giovanni Battista was paid for his shares and employed as sales agent for Italy, but being an employee and representative was not in his nature so he left Fiat after only one year to found "Fratelli Ceirano" with his brother Matteo.
+When F.I.A.T. acquired "Ceirano GB & C." Giovanni Battista was paid for his shares and employed as a sales agent for Italy, but being an employee and representative was not in his nature so he left Fiat after only one year to found "Fratelli Ceirano" with his brother Matteo.
 In July 1903 'Fratelli Ceirano' became Società Torinese Automobili Rapid (S.T.A.R.) with the cars badged as 'Rapid'.